webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Rules-of-the-Game.md

 ###### Very dim light
 >Very dim light is approximately the amount of light on a starry night with no visible moon, or the glow provided by a candle or an illuminated control panel.
 Very dim light allows you to see clearly only within immediate range and perceive vague shapes to short range.
 Targets in very dim light are harder to hit.
 Attacks against targets within immediate range are hindered, and attacks against those in short range are hindered by two steps.
 Attackers trained in low-light spotting modify these difficulties by one step in their favor.
 Attackers specialized in low-light spotting modify these difficulties by two steps in their favor.
 ##### Darkness
-Darkness is an area with no illumination at all, such as a moonless night with cloud cover or a room with no lights.
+>Darkness is an area with no illumination at all, such as a moonless night with cloud cover or a room with no lights.
 Targets in complete darkness are nearly impossible to hit.
 If an attacker can use other senses (such as hearing) to get an idea of where the opponent might be, attacks against such targets are hindered by four steps.
 Otherwise, attacks in complete darkness fail without the need for a roll unless the player spends 1 XP to “make a lucky shot” or the GM uses GM intrusion.
 Attackers trained in low-light spotting ease the task.
 Attackers specialized in low-light spotting ease the task by two steps.
 ##### Visibility
 Similar to illumination, factors that obscure vision affect combat.
+###### Mist
-Mist: A target in mist is similar to one in dim light.
+>A target in mist is similar to one in dim light.
 Ranged attacks against such targets are hindered.
 Particularly dense mist makes ranged attacks nearly impossible (treat as darkness), and even melee attacks are hindered.
 ###### Hiding Target
 >A target in dense foliage, behind a screen, or crawling amid the rubble in a ruin is hard to hit because they’re hard to see.
 Ranged attacks against such targets are hindered.
 ###### Invisible Target